ml4sts/open-humanities/episodes/03-hello-open-source.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Create a GitHub repo and push a file to it
+- Create a GitHub repo
 - Complete the steps to make a commit
 - Differentiate Markdown and HTML
-- Render a static webpage from the repo
 - Differentiate source and rendered content
 - Identify the parts of the GitHub Interface
 - Create a Website using GitHub Pages default settings